CarmineOptions/derisk-research/web_app/order_books/haiko/docs/markets.md

 # Get Markets

 ### Class Method
-Use this class method to retrieve detailed information about all markets:
+Use this class method to retrieve detailed information about markets for tokens:
-`haiko.api_connector.HaikoAPIConnector.get_token_markets()`
+`haiko.api_connector.HaikoAPIConnector.get_token_markets(token0, token1)`

 ### Data Structure
 This endpoint retrieves a list of dictionaries, each containing details about a market.
 The structure of each dictionary in the list is as follows(only used and known info):